 Hours of work

-Although some cafés are only open during the day, many hospitality businesses are open during the evening and weekend.
-If you agree to it, your employer may ask you to work different shifts and hours each week, depending on the needs of the business.
-If this is the case then your employer will usually display your hours of work on a roster.
+Your employer may ask you to work different hours and shifts each week, depending on the needs of the business.
+If you agree to this, then your employer will usually display your hours of work on a roster.

 Available in 14 languages